cs21x/python/psets/1/hangman.md

 Do not be intimidated by this problem!
 It’s actually easier than it looks.
 Make sure you break down the problem into logical subtasks.
 What functions will you need to have in order for this game to work?

-### Hints
+## Hints
 * You should start by using the provided functions to load the words and pick a random one.
 * Consider using string.lowercase.
 * Consider writing helper functions.
-For instance, we found that creating functions to fill in guessed letters (generating strings like “ta_t”) and to display unused letters made partitioning the problem easier.
+For instance, we found that creating functions to fill in guessed letters (generating strings like __ta_t__) and to display unused letters made partitioning the problem easier.